 The actions and modifications requested in the CFE Wish List, as implemented by or relating to CENACE, include the following:

 - SENER Reliability Policy: On 15 May 2020, SENER issued a policy on the reliability, safety, continuity and quality of the SEN (the Reliability Policy).
-The Reliability Policy mainly sets forth general guidelines on the planning, functioning and operation of the SEN and the MEM to guarantee power supply in the SEN under the principle of reliability.
-The Reliability Policy places particular emphasis on the alleged link between the intermittence (variability) of the generation of renewable power plants (specifically, wind and solar photovoltaic facilities) and the reliability (or lack thereof) in the SEN. In general, the Reliability Policy gives SENER regulatory powers over the CRE and CENACE, contravening the industry structure created in the Constitution.
-Under the Policy, SENER imposes on CRE and CENACE additional procedures, analysis requirements, rules and costs, aimed at intermittent renewable power plants for the purposes of their interconnection to the grid, dispatch in the MEM and operation in the SEN. The changes set forth by SENER affect all activities within the power industry, particularly on power generation, the size of which is yet to be determined.
-As of June 2020, the Reliability Policy may affect 260 generation projects already in operation (representing 32.6GW), 56 generation projects in the construction or testing stage (representing 8.4GW), 130,000 projects of distributed generation, 82,500 jobs and US$44 billion in investments.
+The Reliability Policy mainly set forth general guidelines on the planning, functioning and operation of the SEN and the MEM to guarantee power supply in the SEN under the principle of reliability.
+The Reliability Policy placed particular emphasis on the alleged link between the intermittence (variability) of the generation of renewable power plants (specifically, wind and solar photovoltaic facilities) and the reliability (or lack thereof) in the SEN. In general, the Reliability Policy gave SENER regulatory powers over the CRE and CENACE, contravening the industry structure created in the Constitution.
+Under the Policy, SENER imposed on CRE and CENACE additional procedures, analysis requirements, rules and costs, aimed at intermittent renewable power plants for the purposes of their interconnection to the grid, dispatch in the MEM and operation in the SEN. The Reliability Policy has been declared unconstitutional in several of the various amparo proceedings filed against it and SENER has issued a decree to withdraw it.

 As in other parts of the world, the energy industry is subject to extensive regulation and supervision by the government and regulatory agencies or entities, such as CENACE.